 You can do practically anything for this short amount of time.

-+ strengthen your self-control & your ability to keep promises to yourself, too.
+Not to mention, the practice of momentary restriction can strengthen your self-control and your ability to keep promises to yourself, too.

-This is an opportunity to see what “life might be like” if you WERE to make permanent change.
+The practice of momentary restriction is an opportunity to see what “life might be like” if you WERE to make a permanent change.

 Without processed foods, you discover you have a lot of fun getting creative with snack choices?

-You feel less bloated when you don’t consume dairy?
+You might also discover that you feel less bloated when you don’t consume dairy.